markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 * It benefits the network since proposer selection happens faster.
 Higher effective balances for validators means fewer iterations to compute the `proposer_index`for the next slot.

 * It benefits large stakers because the probabilities of being selected as proposer are concentrated into a single consolidated validator.
 The consolidated validator also earns more staking rewards since the reward for performing consensus duties (e.g., proposing) scales with the effective balance.

+## EIP-7251 and the future of Proof of Stake in Ethereum

 Designing a functional and secure Proof of Stake consensus protocol like Ethereum's Beacon Chain is difficult.
 It means making decisions with limited information and [leaving a line of retreat](https://www.lesswrong.com/posts/3XgYbghWruBMrPTAL/leave-a-line-of-retreat)to account for the possibility that estimates and risk estimates may be insufficient for preparing for reality's surprises.